mhorga/mhorga.github.io/_posts/2015-07-09-audio-processing-with-avfoundation.markdown

 audioPlayer.play()
 {% endhighlight %}

-Now you could apply various effects on the audio file, such as increasing/decreasing the _speed_ or the _pitch_.
+Now you could apply various effects on the audio file, such as increasing and decreasing the _speed_ or the _pitch_.
 For changing the playback speed you need to first enable the audio player's __rate__ property.
 Then inside your calling method you can set the rate to a value between __0.5__ (slowest) and __2.0__ (fastest).
 A value of __1.0__ would be the normal speed, so you can play the file at any speed from half the normal speed to double the normal speed.

 {% highlight swift %}
 // right after initializing audioPlayer, enable its rate